Jamey Marth, Ph.D.

 About Jamey Marth

-Jamey Marth is a Professor of the University of California, Santa Barbara and of the Sanford-Burnham Medical Research Institute.
-Dr. Marth is the inaugural holder of the John Carbon Endowed Chair of Biochemistry and Molecular Biology and the Duncan and Suzanne Mellichamp Endowed Chair of Systems Biology at UC Santa Barbara.
-Dr. Marth is also a faculty member of the Department of Molecular, Cellular, and Developmental Biology, and a member of the Biomolecular Science and Engineering program at UC Santa Barbara.
-He received a Ph.D. degree in Pharmacology from the University of Washington in Seattle and studied in the laboratories of Dr. Roger M. Perlmutter, currently Executive Vice-President of Research and Development at Amgen; and the late Dr. Edwin G. Krebs, a 1992 Nobel laureate in Physiology or Medicine and Professor Emeritus at University of Washington in Seattle.
-Dr. Marth was recruited to UC San Diego in 1995 by Dr. George Palade, whom was a 1974 Nobel laureate in Physiology or Medicine.
-Dr. Marth was an Investigator of the Howard Hughes Medical Institute and Professor in the Department of Cellular and Molecular Medicine at UC San Diego prior to his current position.
+Jamey Marth is Professor and Director of the University of California Santa Barbara Center for Nanomedicine, and of the Sanford-Burnham Medical Research Institute.
+He is also a Professor in the UCSB Department of Molecular, Cellular and Developmental Biology, and in the UCSB Biomolecular Science and Engineering program.
+Dr. Marth is the inaugural recipient of the UCSB Carbon Endowed Chair of Biochemistry and Molecular Biology and a recipient of the UCSB Mellichamp Endowed Chair of Systems Biology.
+Dr. Marth received a Ph.D. degree in Pharmacology from the University of Washington where he trained in the laboratories of Roger M. Perlmutter, current Executive Vice-President of Merck, and the late Edwin G. Krebs, a 1992 Nobel Prize laureate.
+Dr. Marth was recruited to UC San Diego in 1995 by George Palade - a 1974 Nobel Prize laureate, where he was appointed as an Investigator of the Howard Hughes Medical Institute and Professor in the Department of Cellular and Molecular Medicine, prior to his current positions.